Platelet Rich Plasma

 Studies have shown that cortisone injections actually weaken tissue and serve to further degenerate damaged cartilage.
 Cortisone shots may provide temporary relief and decrease inflammation, but generally does not provide long term healing.
 PRP therapy acts to heal and strengthen tendons and ligaments and in some cases thickening the tissue up to 40%.

 Cervical, thoracic and lumbar spine, degenerative disc disease, arthritic joints shoulder pain, hip pain, and knee pain, even the smaller joints of the body can all be treated effectively with PRP.
-After doing a complete history, specific orthopedic exam, review of MRI or X-rays a report of findings and treatment recommendations will be given.
-Dr. Davison will determine whether prolotherapy, PRP or stem cell prolotherapy will be the most effective form of treatment for you.
+After doing a complete history, specific orthopedic exam, ultrasound scans, and review of MRI or X-rays a report of findings and treatment recommendations will be given.
+Dr. Davison will determine whether prolotherapy, PRP or stem cell orthobiologics will be the most effective form of treatment for you.
 You will also receive a cost analysis comparing the respective treatment approaches.

 Frequency of Treatments